adtzlr/tensortrax/README.md

 ```

 # Performance
-A [benchmark](https://github.com/adtzlr/tensortrax/blob/main/docs/benchmark/benchmark.py) for the gradient and hessian runtimes of an isotropic hyperelastic strain energy function demonstrates the performance of this package.
+A [benchmark](https://github.com/adtzlr/tensortrax/blob/main/docs/benchmark/benchmark_tensortrax_vs_autograd.py) for the gradient and hessian runtimes of an isotropic hyperelastic strain energy function demonstrates the performance of this package compared to [Autograd](https://github.com/HIPS/autograd) [[1]](https://github.com/HIPS/autograd).
 The hessian is evaluated in about 2.5 seconds for one million input tensors (Intel Core i7-11850H, 32GB RAM).

 ```math
 \psi(\boldsymbol{C}) = tr(\boldsymbol{C}) - \ln(\det(\boldsymbol{C}))